rancher/rancher.github.io/rancher/v1.5/en/kubernetes/ingress/index.md

     servicePort: 80
 ```

-#### Example of configuring sticky sessions to route traffic from same source to the same container
+#### Example of sticky sessions

-In Rancher, our load balancers run HAProxy software.
-The stickiness policy of HAProxy can be directly configured using the annotation `io.rancher.stickiness.policy`, and the value can be set to a `\n` delimited set of key value parameters that are understood by HAProxy
+The stickiness policy of the HAProxy software running inside Rancher's load balancers can be configured.
+For example, you can configure the load balancers to route traffic from the same source to the same container.
+In order to configure the load balancer, you would use an annotation (i.e. `io.rancher.stickiness.policy`) and include the stickiness policy.
+The value can be set to a `\n` delimited set of key value parameters that are understood by HAProxy software.

 ```yaml
 apiVersion: extensions/v1beta1